FILM DISCUSSION SERIES

 October sky

-f you accessed this page of GiftedResources.org via a search engine, you may not see our sidebar.
+If you accessed this page of GiftedResources.org via a search engine, you may not see our sidebar.
 If this is the case you will not have all access to all of the Gifted Resources website.
-Click here to resolve the issue.